rudykon/Wearable-IMU-Activity-Segmentation-Pipeline/README.md

 ## Android App

 The Android demo is located in [android_realtime_app/](android_realtime_app/).
-It supports WT9011DCL-BT50 BLE acquisition, visualization, CSV recording, and on-device ONNX inference.
+It supports WT9011DCL-BT50 BLE acquisition, visualization, CSV recording, and on-device ONNX inference.The project also provides an Android demo app for download.

 Use Android Studio, or build from a JDK 17 + Android SDK environment: